 - Workplace injuries

 - Impaired immune function

 The NIOSH report doesn’t mention an increased risk of divorce due to work-related stress, but it seems like a reasonable assumption.
-The Penny Hoarder’s previously reported on careers with the highest divorce rates, and the list includes some pretty stressful jobs.
+We’ve previously reported on careers with the highest divorce rates, and the list includes some pretty stressful jobs.